Lonami/chip8-asm64-emu/README.md

 The emulator is written in a single `main.s` assembly file and graphics are rendered to screen through the help of [SDL](https://www.libsdl.org/), which you need if you want to compile.
-The emulator was written for a 64 bits platform under Linux, and assumes the machine under which is running loads data from memory in little-endian (primarily to swap two bytes, as the CHIP-8 is a big-endian machine), which is often the case.
+The emulator was written for the x86-64 platform under Linux (important to note that the data is stored in memory as little-endian, primarily to swap two bytes, as the CHIP-8 uses big-endian).

 The file is heavily commented, so you should be able to follow along even if you have little experience with assembly, and I hope it can teach people